Creates the enhanced balloon plot for the summary effect size and

 Both axes illustrate the scenarios as specified in the argument

-of the run_sensitivity
+mean_scenarios of the run_sensitivity:

 the x-axis refers to the 'experimental' intervention, and the y-axis refers